Is Snowboarding Hard? Here’s The Harsh Truth…

 - Thermal Shirt – I have worn long sleeves and sweatshirts before, but the thermal shirts are amazing.
 You can get them at any sporting goods store.

-- Thermal Leggings – I haven’t noticed as much of a difference with these and have worn leggings or sweats.
+- Thermal Leggings or Long Johns (Women & Men) – I haven’t noticed as much of a difference with these and have worn leggings or sweats.
 I personally prefer it to be a big baggy to avoid feeling constricted.

 - Winter Sport Socks – This is a must-have!
 These socks are made for snowboarding, provide adequate compression, and give extra support in all the right places.
-Some of my foot pain went away just with proper socks!
+I never snowboard with my Smartwool snowboard socks!

 - Snow Pants/Bib – This is probably the most important since you are going to be falling on your butt and sitting in the snow for the majority of the day!
 I prefer bibs (vs pants) so the snow doesn’t go up my shirt when I fall.